Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 This is a tip I learned from Scott Kelby.
 He sometimes uses local photography guides – a fixer – to help him get some great photos of a destination.
 Serge Ramelli showed him Paris.
 Mimo Meidany showed him how to get the most out of Venice and Rome.

-Local guides with local connections are the key to getting some photos that others will never have the opportunity to even try.
+Local guides with local connections are the key to getting some photos that others will never have the opportunity to try.

 If a fixer isn’t in your budget, try going with a photography workshop.
 I’ve done this a few times and it’s always been a great benefit.
 Not only do you learn something, but you still get access to people and places that would otherwise be unknown to you.